Pond plants in Spring will grow from below the water surface

 - Iris pseudacorus may have less of a fan of growth but more height on each leaf showing (about 3").

 - Lythrum salicaria are showing the red bud shoots of new basal growth coming from last years old stems at soil level.
 No leaf or stem growth yet.

 - Mentha aquatica and Myosotis scorpioides are both regenerating from the old stems of last years growth.
 On Mentha aquatica you will see the old black stems left on the plant last Autumn where the new growth is shooting from with leaves about 1/4" wide at present.
 The stems will not be more than a couple of inches long at this stage.

-The Rorippa nasturtium aquaticum is the fastest growing plant we photographed and is looking more prolific already.
-Its trailing stems are about 2″ long and starting to grow side shoots too out across the water surface.
-When you place this plant just below water level you will see a huge response in just a few days as it grows out from the basket.
+- Rorippa nasturtium aquaticum is the fastest growing plant & is looking prolific already.
+Its trailing stems are 1- 2" long and starting to send side shoots across the water surface.

-When the water warms all these plants will put on growth very quickly as they have all the water and nutrient they could possibly want to respond fast to the sunshine.
+These plants will put on growth very quickly when the water warms.
+They have all the water and nutrient they could possibly want to respond fast to the sunshine.

 For waterlily photos at this stage of the year please go to Your waterlilies in Spring page.